Benny-03/adozione-cani/README.md

-## Sito web per l'adozione cani
+## Website for dog adoption

-- informazioni dei cani prese da un database
+- information of dogs taken from a database
-- possibilità di mandare una proposta di adozione, con controllo degli errori
+- Possibility of submitting a proposal for adoption, with error control